 Retention in Sandpacks.
 Dynamic measurements were performed in sandpacks made from the same sand source that was used for static measurements.
 For each concentration, a new sandpack was used.
 As shown in Table 1, these sandpacks had very similar properties.
-Permeability ranged from 4.69 to 5.51 darcies, and porosity ranged from 0.432 to 0.441.
-Because of the high permeability, we suggest that polymer adsorption dominated the retention (Szabo 1975; Huh et al. 1990).
-Polymer solutions with concentrations of 20, 50, 100, 500, 1,000, and 2,000 ppm were investigated by use of an injection rate of 120 cm3/h (6.6-ft/D flux).
+Permeability ranged from 4.69 to 5.51 Darcy, and porosity ranged from 0.432 to 0.441.
+Because of the high permeability, we suggest that polymer adsorption dominated the retention (Szabo and Corp 1975, Huh et al. 1990).
+Polymer solutions with concentrations of 20, 50, 100, 500, 1,000 and 2,000 ppm were investigated using an injection rate of 120 cm3/hr (6.6 ft/day flux).
 The retention is shown by both Table 1 and Fig. 8.
-Retention was approximately 5 μ g/g at low concentrations from 20 to 100 ppm.
-With the increase of concentration from 100 to 2,000 ppm, retention increased from 5.71 to 27.8 μ g/g, increasing by a factor of nearly five.
+Retention was around 5 μ g/g at low concentrations from 20 ppm to 100 ppm.
+With the increase of concentration from 100 ppm to 2,000 ppm, retention increased from 5.71 to 27.8 μ g/g-increasing by a factor of nearly 5.

-After completion of measurements for 100- and 500-ppm cases (Sandpacks 4 and 3 in Table 1, respectively), 1,000-ppm solution was injected.
-Retention increases of 5.6 and 7.3% were detected in these two used sandpacks, respectively.
+After completion of measurements for 100- and 500-ppm cases (Sandpacks #4 and #3 in Table 1), 1,000-ppm solution was injected.
+Retention increases of 5.6% and 7.3% were detected in these two used sandpacks, respectively.
 This result agrees with the static measurement on used sands, which also confirms that the adsorbed molecules occupy almost all the vacant sites on the sand surface and prevent further attachment.